 Clinical Findings and Lesions

 The cardiac form of AHS is subacute with an incubation period of 1–2 wk.
 A fever of <1 wk is followed by edema of the supraorbital fossae.
 Swelling may extend to the eyelids, facial tissues, neck, thorax, brisket, and shoulders.
 Death usually occurs within 1 wk and may be preceded by colic.
 The mortality rate is ~50%.
 Petechiae and ecchymoses on the epicardium and endocardium are prominent.
 The lungs are usually flaccid or slightly edematous.
 There are yellow, gelatinous infiltrations of the subcutaneous and intramuscular tissues, especially along the jugular veins and ligamentum nuchae.
 Other lesions include hydropericardium, myocarditis, hemorrhagic gastritis, and petechiae on the ventral surface of the tongue and peritoneum.

 In endemic areas, clinical signs and lesions may lead to a presumptive diagnosis.
 However, laboratory confirmation is essential for definitive diagnosis and determination of the serotype; the latter is important for control measures.
-Blood specimens should be obtained at the peak of fever and transported (at 4°C) to the laboratory.
-Spleen samples collected from freshly dead animals should be preserved in 10% buffered glycerin at 4°C. For virus isolation, intracerebral inoculation of suckling mice is best, mammalian or insect cell cultures may also be used.
-The more isolation systems employed, the greater the likelihood of success.
-Infected mice may develop nervous and paralytic signs and should be observed for 3 wk; mammalian tissue culture systems may show cytopathic effects within 3–7 days.
+Anticoagulated blood should be obtained at the peak of fever and transported (at 4°C) to the laboratory.
+Spleen samples collected from freshly dead animals should be kept on ice.
+Presence of virus is best detected by group-specific reverse-transcriptase polymerase chain reaction (RT-PCR).
+AHSV also can be isolated by intracerebral inoculation of suckling mice or in mammalian or insect cell cultures.
+Although not widely available, indirect sandwich ELISA is also useful for rapid identification of AHSV antigen in tissues from animals that have died from acute infection.

 Prevention and Control